Simple Things You Can Do for Your Child to Keep Their Smiles Healthy and Bright

 Remember to get regular dental check-ups.

-Have them visit a dentist twice a year to make sure that they are taking good care of their teeth and gums.
+Have them visit a dentist twice a year to ensure they take good care of their teeth and gums.

 1. Brush their teeth –

 My children are on their own unless they’re four and under, then they get a Chomper Champion brush from Mom now and then to make sure the back molars and backsides are as sparkling as the front ones!